 Aligned with business continuity planning, which allows an organization to continue fully functioning throughout a disaster, disaster recovery focuses on the process, policies and procedures related to ensuring that a company is able to restore its technology infrastructure and data assets after a natural or man-made disaster.

-The Internal Auditor Is the Key Player in Disaster Recovery
+How an Internal Auditor Is Involved in Disaster Recovery

 The process of ensuring that an organization recovers and returns to normal operating conditions after undergoing any type of disaster is complex and continuous.
 The internal auditor lies at the center of these efforts, as the person responsible for setting out a solid plan then implementing it.